Richard M. Sommer

 Sommer received a Bachelor of Architecture and a Bachelor of Fine Arts from Rhode Island School of Design and a Master of Architecture at Harvard University’s Graduate School of Design.
 He cofounded a design practice, borfax/B.L.U., in 1994.
 He has lectured and served as a visiting critic internationally.

 Research and Design Foci

-The second line, more based in practice, looks at the changing role of architecture, planning and urban design in socio-political contexts where, on the one hand, capital markets and real-estate forces hold sway and create an increasingly stratified and private city, and on the other, increasing expectations of community representation and equity, and grassroots activism creates demand new forms of engagement and shared urbanity.
-Sommer’s work examines how the political contention and democratic struggles that these two poles create might change what it means to design, or plan the environment, whose interests we serve when we do so, and exposes why planning and design have such difficulty effectively addressing interrelated epiphenomena such as climate change and socioeconomic inequity.
+Sommer’s second line of inquiry explores the changing role of architecture, planning and urban design in socio-political contexts where, on the one hand, capital markets and real-estate forces hold sway and create an increasingly stratified and private city, and on the other, increasing expectations of diverse community representation and grassroots activism create demands for new forms of engagement and more fair access to resources.
+He argues how the political contention and democratic struggles that these two poles put into play must change how we plan and design the environment, especially if we want to better address interrelated epiphenomena such as climate change and socioeconomic inequity.